SSD2015/Lab1-TeamGuro/Vision.md

 ## WHAT IS IT? describe the product and its features.

 	## How will it be used?

 	## Include sketch of how it will look, or diagram of use

 ## WHY IS IT USEFUL?
 Compare to other products.
 How is this product unique or better?
+	It is game use for education to help studying